-Each year, the MUS will designate an annual benefits enrollment period.
-During the annual benefits enrollment period, the Subscriber may change their benefit elections and enroll/disenroll Dependents, subject to Plan restrictions.
+Each year, the MUS will designate an annual benefits enrollment period during which the Subscriber may choose to waive all coverages, change their benefit elections and enroll/disenroll Dependents, subject to Plan restrictions.
 All enrollments and benefit election changes are irrevocable and will be effective for the new Benefit Plan Year beginning July 1st.
 Refer to the current MUS Choices Enrollment Workbook for Plan options and monthly premium costs.

-NOTE: The Plan has "closed enrollment" which means that a legal spouse may not be enrolled in the Medical or Dental Plans during the annual benefits enrollment period unless there is a coinciding Qualifying Event or Qualifying Life Event.
+NOTE: The Plan has a "closed enrollment", which means that a legal spouse may not be enrolled in the Medical or Dental Plans during the annual benefits enrollment period, unless there is a coinciding Qualifying Event or Qualifying Life Event.